Book cover

 In a traditional web application, with forms, menus, and buttons, every time the user generates an event—such as clicking on a Save button—an interaction between the browser and the web server occurs.
 That is, the browser sends data to the web server, which processes it and returns a new page.
 As a result, these applications are less interactive and responsive due to the frequent delays in communication between the browser and the web server.

 There are several frameworks—all based on JavaScript—for implementing SPAs.
-Next, we show a simple code example using Vue.js.
+Next, we present a simple code example using Vue.js.

 <html>